Nitr4m12/UltimateBotWConverter/README.md

 - `.hkcl`
 - `instSizes` in `ActorInfo.product.sbyml`

-It's worth considering that I'm still new to Python, so any feedback is appreciated.
+It's worth considering that I'm still new to Python, so any feedback is appreciated!